KingKivo/First/README.md

 # First
-just the first project I want to work on
+just the first project I want to work on.